auduno/clmtools/readme.md

 This is a collection of python tools for building models for [clmtrackr](http://github.com/auduno/clmtrackr/).
 This includes:
 * Model builder / trainer
 * Annotations for some images in the [MUCT](www.milbo.org/muct/) dataset
+* Annotations for various images found online
 * An annotater for new images
 * Model viewer

-Note the annotations included here and the ones used in clmtrackr are slightly modified from the ones included in the MUCT dataset.
+Note the annotations included here and the ones used in clmtrackr are slightly different from the ones included in the MUCT dataset.
 The difference is mainly in the region around the eyes and nose.

-The intention is to add annotations for more images over time.

 ### Downloading training data